 - One UI 3.1

-- Three years of Android OS upgrades and security updates
+- Four years of Android OS upgrades and five years of security updates

 Samsung introduces a couple of minor changes and new features with the move to One UI 3.1.
 As the name suggests, Samsung’s latest OS holds very few surprises for those upgrading from recent Galaxy handsets.
 Perhaps the most noticeable difference is that Google Discover can replace Samsung Free on the left-most home screen if that’s your preferred destination for daily news items.